Have you ever walked out of a meeting that could’ve been an email?

 Okay, so now that you know the basics of a meeting plan, it’s time to learn the four things that you HAVE to mention in the plan (if you don’t want it to be a disaster).
 Let’s roll!

-How to Create a Meeting plan?
+How to Plan Meetings Effectively?
 Follow these Steps!

 Step 1.
 Mention goals of the meeting